 Existing Debt

-At December 1999 Transredes had long term debt of $166 million.
-That debt is composed of US$85 million, US$31 million in yen, US$45 million in Euro and the remainder in Unit of Account.
+At December 1999 Transredes had long-term debt of $166 million.
+That debt is comprised of US$85 million, US$31 million in yen, US$45 million in Euro and the remainder in [Unit of Account].
+[What does this mean?]
 The average interest rate is 4.7% per annum (see table below).

-Transredes has notes receivable from affiliated companies as follows:
+Transredes has notes receivable from affiliated companies as follows.
+[Are these receivables or payables?]:

-BBPL: US$28.6 million to GTB earning 15% per annum, US$30.9 to TBG earning 12% per annum.
+BBPL: US$28.6 million from GTB earning 15% per annum, US$30.9 from TBG earning 12% per annum.

 Cuiabá Integrated Project: US$38.0 million to GasBol, US$5.5 million to GasMat, and US$15.1 million to EPE.
 All loans earn 6% per annum.
 Once the Cuiabá Integrated Project has been funded, these loans from Transredes will be repaid.
-Accordingly, the projected interest income from loans to subs decreases significantly from 1999 to 2000.
+Accordingly, the projected interest income from affiliated loans decreases significantly from 1999 to 2000.
+[Information doesn’t match balance sheet]